microchip-pic-avr-examples/llc50w-power-voltage-mode-control-with-active-current-sharing/README.md

 [[back to top](#start-doc)]

-MCC is used to configured the peripherals, and they are configured at run-time at the start of main(), before the background loop is initiated.
+MCC is used to configured the peripherals, and they are configured at run-time at the start of _main()_, before the background loop is initiated.

 The main files are as follows:
-* driver/drv_adc.c: this contains the 5 interrupt service routines.
+* _driver/drv_adc.c_: this contains the 5 interrupt service routines.
-* power_controller/drv_pwrctrl_ILLC.c: power controller state machine that is executed every 100us
+* _power_controller/drv_pwrctrl_ILLC.c_: power controller state machine that is executed every 100us
-* power_controller/drv_pwrctrl_ILLC_fault.c: fault handlers
+* _power_controller/drv_pwrctrl_ILLC_fault.c_: fault handlers
-* power_controller/drv_pwrctrl_ILLC_ILPH_SRandControl.c: power supply voltage loop and SR state machine and driver functions when running in interleaved mode.
+* _power_controller/drv_pwrctrl_ILLC_ILPH_SRandControl.c_: power supply voltage loop and SR state machine and driver functions when running in interleaved mode.
-* power_controller/drv_pwrctrl_ILLC_PHA_SRandControl.c: contains power supply voltage loop and SR state machine and driver functions when running phase A only.
+* _power_controller/drv_pwrctrl_ILLC_PHA_SRandControl.c_: contains power supply voltage loop and SR state machine and driver functions when running phase A only.
-* misc/fault_common.c: generic fault functions
+* _misc/fault_common.c_: generic fault functions

 <p>
   <center>